Ethics of artificial intelligence: History

-In the 1950s, Isaac Asimov considered the issue of how to control machines in I, Robot.
+In the 1950s, Norbert Wiener wrote The Human Use of Human Beings, discussing how humans and machines could cooperate.
+He explored the risk that such changes might harm society through dehumanization or subordination of humanity.
+Wiener offered suggestions on how to avoid such risk.
+Isaac Asimov considered the issue of how to control machines in I, Robot.
 At the insistence of his editor John W. Campbell Jr., he proposed the Three Laws of Robotics to govern artificially intelligent systems.
 Much of his work was then spent testing the boundaries of his three laws to see where they would break down, or where they would create paradoxical or unanticipated behavior.
 His work suggests that no set of fixed laws can sufficiently anticipate all possible circumstances.

 More recently, academics and many governments have challenged the idea that AI can itself be held accountable.
 A panel convened by the United Kingdom in 2010 revised Asimov's laws to clarify that AI is the responsibility either of its manufacturers, or of its owner/operator.
 Eliezer Yudkowsky, from the Machine Intelligence Research Institute, suggested in 2004 a need to study how to build a "Friendly AI", meaning that there should also be efforts to make AI intrinsically friendly and humane.

 In 2009, academics and technical experts attended a conference organized by the Association for the Advancement of Artificial Intelligence to discuss the potential impact of robots and computers, and the impact of the hypothetical possibility that they could become self-sufficient and make their own decisions.
 They discussed the possibility and the extent to which computers and robots might be able to acquire any level of autonomy, and to what degree they could use such abilities to possibly pose any threat or hazard.
 They noted that some machines have acquired various forms of semi-autonomy, including being able to find power sources on their own and being able to independently choose targets to attack with weapons.
 They also noted that some computer viruses can evade elimination and have achieved "cockroach intelligence".
 They noted that self-awareness as depicted in science-fiction is probably unlikely, but that there were other potential hazards and pitfalls.